 Do you doodle at your desk?

-As I work on my weekly schedule for my new Doodle Break online art classes for businesses, I’m contemplating how many people doodle at work?
-And why? …
+As I doodle away playing with ideas for the next topic for my online art classes, I’m contemplating how many people doodle at work?
+And more interestingly why it helps? …

 Why did I get such a kick out of seeing these little drawings?
 I felt like I was seeing a different side of someone; a creative side, that was otherwise, rather hidden in everyday office interactions.
 Hmmm… Could this be part of why we doodle?